aeternity/aeternity/docs/configuration.md

 ### Channels

-`epoch` provides an infrastructure for using state channes.
+`epoch` provides an infrastructure for using state channels.
 There are two distinct protocols involved:
 * WebSocket client one
 * Noise encoded one